bag-of-ch1ps/My-dni-s-/README.md

 if you often mention things like pregnancy or freaky stuff

-if yoh ignore dni's and discomforts and follow me when i move away
+if you ignore dni's and discomforts and follow me when i move away

+if your really rude or mean for "jokes"